medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 #### CouchDB Setup in CHT 4.x
 Create a `docker-compose.yml` file under the `couchdb` folder.

 Copy the content of the CouchDB `docker-compose` file from the of the CHT release version you are trying to run locally.
-For example, this is [the file](https://staging.dev.medicmobile.org/_couch/builds_4/medic%3Amedic%3A4.0.0/docker-compose%2Fcht-couchdb-clustered.yml) for the 4.0.0 release.
+For example, this is [the file](https://staging.dev.medicmobile.org/_couch/builds_4/medic%3Amedic%3Amaster/docker-compose%2Fcht-couchdb-clustered.yml) for the most recent build.

 ### CHT Core Cloning and Setup